 “Greetings, my liege.”
 Wodec extended his arm, bent loosely at the elbow, fingers curled.

 Holly stared at it.
 An odd way to solicit a handshake…but a second later she realized he was offering his forearm.

 She grasped its corded length and squeezed firmly.
 “Mage,” she grunted in her best man-voice.

 Wodec squeezed back.
 His snowy-browed gaze widened in surprise, then narrowed in suspicion.

 “You are not yourself today.”
-His weathered eyes ticked back and forth across her face.
+His weathered eyes ticked across her face.

 Holly froze.
 “What do you mean?”
 It took conscious effort, but she forced her voice to remain even.

 “Speak plainly, bondsman.”
 She remembered that word from a couple years back, when Peter Lee had hijacked Atherton’s intercom and read a passage from his favorite book series: The Dark Tower.
 He’d thrown some other stuff in (an acapella rendition of the Star Wars Attack Theme, a handful of porno moans) before Principal Leguizamo had cut the speakers.

 “Krul’Dar mentioned your trial in the desert.
 He said you had forgotten much of your past.”

 Was he toying with her?
 Holly’s fingers twitched involuntarily.
 They wanted to ball into fists and bludgeon his face.